WATCH: The Lion King’s Mufasa shares his story

-SALT LAKE CITY (ABC4) – For the next 10 days, the touring cast of Disney’s “The Lion King” will be brining the jungle to Salt Lake City’s Eccles Theatre.
+SALT LAKE CITY (ABC4) – For the next 10 days, the touring cast of Disney’s “The Lion King” will be bringing the jungle to Salt Lake City’s Eccles Theatre.

 While here in SLC, one of the show’s cast members met up with ABC4 to share his story.
 Gerald Ramsey, the actor behind Mufasa, is celebrating his solidarity with audiences across the nation, especially the Polynesian community.